scott-ca/mykros_assist/README.md

 ### <ins>Training Data</ins>

 Next we need to create the training data.
+By default Mykros expects the training data to be in English.
+Should you wish to train your model on a language other than English you will need to update the language listed in the config.yml.
+Should you be creating the training data in English, or have already updated the config file we will start with creating the training data.

 You will find a folder called data in the main directory, which contains a subfolder called nlu.
 Inside the nlu folder, there are 5 subfolders file_actions, misc_actions, system_actions, web_actions, word_actions.
 You should create a yml file that matches your intent name (for example, template_intent.yml) in the subfolder that best aligns with your custom action.
 The yml file is where the training data is stored along along with any custom regex should it be required.